What are basic skills?

 The national agenda

-The Primary Quality Mark complements and supports the principles underpinning the national strategies, the inspection framework and the drive to improve standards in literacy and mathematics.
-It is also consistent with the Every Child Matters agenda.
+The Primary Quality Mark complements and supports the principles underpinning national education strategies, inspection frameworks and the drive to improve standards in literacy and mathematics.

 Benefits of the Primary Quality Mark